Analysis | Actually, the data don’t suggest anything unusual about Florida’s excess death toll

 Considered in the broader context of the national pandemic, as it should be, it doesn’t.

 There is no real question that the number of deaths from covid-19 recorded in the United States is too low.
 In an interview last May, the country’s top infectious-disease expert, Anthony S. Fauci, said as much in a television interview.
-For a variety of reasons including the slow rollout of tests for the virus, the count of confirmed covid-19 deaths is likely smaller than the number of actual covid-19 deaths, as suggested by excess-death data compiled by the Centers for Disease Control and Prevention.
+For a variety of reasons including the slow rollout of tests for the virus, the count of confirmed deaths is likely smaller than the number of actual deaths, as suggested by excess-death data compiled by the Centers for Disease Control and Prevention.

 The CDC regularly publishes excess-death data derived from death certificates.
 The data are usually a few weeks out of date, given that death certificates take a while to be produced and transmitted to the organization.
 But even so, one can see how excess deaths over the past year have mirrored the coronavirus pandemic.